Stranding $\mathfrak{sl}_n$ webs: Preliminaries

-\begin{definition}[Fontaine webs] A (Fontaine) web for $\mathfrak{sl}_n$ is an $\mathfrak{sl}_n$ web graph such that every interior vertex is trivalent and, at each trivalent vertex $v$ with incident edges $e_1,e_2,e_3$ and corresponding weights $\ell_1, \ell_2, \ell_3$, the following condition is met: We refer to this condition as conservation of flow modulo $n$.
+\begin{definition}[Untagged webs] An \emph{untagged $\mathfrak{sl}_n$ web} is an $\mathfrak{sl}_n$ web graph whose interior vertices are trivalent and satisfy the following \emph{conservation of flow modulo $n$} condition: if $v$ is a trivalent vertex with incident edges $e_1,e_2,e_3$ of weights $\ell_1,\ell_2,\ell_3$, then

+Let $G$ be an untagged web with boundary vertices $v_1,\ldots,v_m$ read from left to right.
+Let $e_i$ be the edge incident to $v_i$, and let $\ell_i$ be its weight.
+Define